conan-io/docs/reference/config_files/conandata.yml.rst

 conandata.yml
 =============

-This YAML file can be used to in the recipe to declare specific information to be used inside the recipe.
+This YAML file can be used to declare specific information to be used inside the recipe.
 This file is specific to each recipe *conanfile.py* and it should be placed next to it.
 The file is automatically exported with the recipe (no need to add it to
 :ref:`exports_attribute` attribute) and its content is loaded into the :ref:`conandata_attribute` attribute of the recipe.